FaserF/ha-foodsharing/README.md

 - id: Basket ID
 - description: Description text about the basket
-- address: Human readable detailed address, fetched from coordinates
+- address: Human readable detailed address, fetched from coordinates (Not working anymore since 13th december 2024, as adress data has been removed from their API)
-- maps: Google Maps Link to basket
+- maps: Google Maps Link to basket (Not working anymore since 13th december 2024, as adress data has been removed from their API)
 - available until: time until basket creator says it could be available
 - picture: link